joaquintides/boost_epoch/README.md

 **How does this compare to other initiatives proposing Boost dropping C++03 support?**

-The most articulated proposal in this area is
+The most prominent proposal in this area is
 [Peter Dimov's](https://pdimov.github.io/articles/phasing_out_cxx03.html), which
 focuses on providing authors with protocols for deprecating and removing C++03 support on their libs, though there have been also discussions on declaring C++03